jdcloudcom/en/documentation/Networking/Application-Load-Balancer/Operation-Guide/UrlMap-Management.md

 5. Click **Delete** in the operation column in the forwarding rules list bar to delete the added rule.

+      **Note**: Newly added Forwarding Rules Group shall be valid only after the listener is associated.
+For details, please see [Listener Configuration Guide](Listener-Management.md).

 ## Manage Forwarding Rules Group
 <div id="user-content-3"></div>